A deer graced my campsite this morning just before I left. I was surprised at how close it got to me as it wandered around nibbling on the grass.

 I got started a little after six, and didn’t make it very far before I got to a reasonably well flowing creek.
 I refilled my water bottle (now empty thanks to breakfast) and added some water to my pack bladder.
 I expected this to be enough for me to make it to the next reliable water source 21 miles down the trail (though there turned out to be a few more well flowing creeks this morning than I expected).

 For the most part today, the trail was a gradual downhill, which was how I was able to do 15.1 miles before noon, despite starting after 6 and stopping for probably 20 minutes to filter water.
 When there were uphills, they were also gradual (except the one at the end of the day, which was noticeably steeped).
 The trail also seemed to wrap around the inside of a chain of mountains, so the views changed very slowly, and as a result, the trail even seemed a little boring.
-It also went mostly west today, and I actually ended further south than I started the day at.
+The trail also mostly west today, and I actually ended further south than where I started today at.
 Tomorrow will also continue going southwest, but after about midday, it’ll turn north(west) and that’ll be the end of the last major dip to the south the trail takes.
 Going southwest instead of north feels slightly like going backwards, but, that’s where the trail goes, and, so, I too.

 Though there were pockets of forest, today was again mostly exposed.
 Around noon, a light breeze blew, which was very much welcome, though it did not really seem to be hot out today.
 (Definitely warm, but not outright hot.)